 For example, if you are requesting expedited processing on medical grounds, some form of medical documentation should be included in your written request.
 In some cases, this documentation could be as simple as a doctor’s note.
 It is imperative that your request for expedited processing is made in a compelling manner.
 If you need expedited processing, you should always work with an experienced immigration immigration lawyer in Los Angeles who can help you send in a written request that makes the strongest possible case on your behalf.

 We Provide Help for Immigrants in L.A.

-If you need help expediting your immigration case, please do not hesitate to contact the experienced legal team at the Law Office of Joshua L. Goldstein, PC, today.
+If you need help expediting your immigration case, please do not hesitate to contact the experienced legal team at the Goldstein Immigration Lawyers, today.
 We will review your circumstances and determine exactly what needs to be done to best protect your legal rights and to speed up your case.
 Our firm is based in Los Angeles and we serve clients throughout Southern California, including in Inglewood, Torrance, Monterey Park and Pasadena.